 Eventually we came across the blind Tuhingan again.
 He didn’t waste any time with his next statement.

 “I would like to enact my right to exercise article four of The Galactic Union Charter!” he said to Caroline.

 He took Caroline back for a second.
 “But that is used to hide advanced technologies from lower life forms.
 How can article four be enacted here?”

 “For the safety of my people’s way of life, I implore you to enact it!”

 She stood for a moment as if thinking about something, staring into thin air.
-After a few seconds of doing this, she came back and announced her next statement, as if declaring a grand verdict in a trail.
+After a few seconds of doing this, she came back and announced her next statement, as if declaring a grand verdict in a trial.
 “We have processed your request and assessed your situation.
 We will not enact your request under article four of The Galactic Union Charter.
 However, the Galactic Union will follow the Tuhingan right to secrecy act revised in abbreviated thirty six eleven.
 We would like to request data on what you would like to keep secret?”